Prof. Petucco Table Lamp

 The lampshade is made “the American way”.
 This type of lampshade is typical for the 1950s – 1960s in the USA.

 Prof. Petucco is an artisan ceramics company located at Nove, a town in the province of Vicenza in the region of Veneto in the north-eastern region of Italy, with just over 5,000 inhabitants.
 It is located on the Brenta river, near Marostica and Bassano del Grappa.
 The town is home of a local network of ceramics industries.

 Very rare lamp, no other lamp from this company to be found on the internet in the last 14 years (2006-2020).

 The owner is Giambattista Petucco.
 He founded the company in the 1940s as Petucco e Tolio.
 In 1980 the name changed into Ceramiche D’arte Prof. Petucco, probably after a restart.
-Prof. Pettuco is located at the Via Mulini, 50 in 36055 Nove and still exists but has no website.
+Prof. Pettuco is located at the Via Mulini, 50 in 36055 Nove and still exists, but has no website.

 The company produces all kind of ceramics.
 Labelled or stamped with: PTC: Petucco, Tolio, Cuman or Laboratorio di Arte Ceramica or Petucco & Tolio or REGAL, Petucco & Tolio.